paradite/ai-file-edit/README.md

 Processes a natural language query and returns the results.

 - `query`: The natural language query to process
+- `debugMode`: Optional boolean indicating whether to enable debug mode
 - Returns:
   - `finalText`: The final text response from the model
   - `toolResults`: The results of any tool calls made
   - `finalStatus`: The final status of the tool calls
   - `toolCallCount`: The number of tool calls made
+  - `toolCallRounds`: The number of tool call rounds used
   - `rawDiff`: The forward diff showing the changes made
   - `reverseDiff`: The reverse diff for reverting changes